*NEW (18 October 2022): "Long-COVID" section added.

 Overall, when compared to the non-pregnant population, pregnant women with COVID-19 appear to have an increased risk of hospitalization, bleeding, preeclampsia, ICU admission, mechanical ventilation, and the use of ECMO, as well as death (especially in the third trimester).
 While overall risk remains low, "pregnancy is an independent risk factor for respiratory (breathing) deterioration in patients infected with SARS-CoV-2".

 A study published in February 2022, using data from 17 US hospitals, found that pregnant and postpartum women with COVID-19 were at "significantly increased risk of a composite of death and serious obstetric morbidity related to hypertensive disorders of pregnancy [high blood pressure], postpartum hemorrhage, and infections" when compared with individuals without COVID-19 infection.
+Additionally, a study published in October 2022 corroborated the risk of high blood pressure related to COVID-19 infection in pregnancy.

 A November 2020 study of 252 pregnant women who tested positive for COVID-19 indicated that approximately 5% of all pregnant women with COVID-19 infection develop severe or critical illness.
 A separate study from July 2021 of 926 pregnant women indicated this risk appeared to be around 13%.
 According to the Society for Maternal Fetal Medicine as of November 2021, overall low absolute risks appear to be: 2.9 per 1,000 for invasive ventilation, 0.7 per 1,000 for ECMO, and 1.5 per 1,000 for death.